cortrudolph/SLU_IO_Psych/content/authors/Iwan Webster/_index.md

 - 2021 Graduate Students
 ---

-Iwan Webster is a Ph.D. student in the IO Psychology program at Saint Louis University.
-His research interests include leadership, group dynamics, and teams and how these influence organizational effectiveness.
+Iwan Webster is a native of Liverpool, England.
+He graduated from Maryville University in May 2021 with a BA concentrating in IO psychology.
+As an undergraduate, Iwan was a research assistant in an IO psychology lab that investigated factors that affect hiring decisions.
+Additionally, Iwan completed his senior project on the relationship between personality and leadership effectiveness.
+These experiences helped develop his desire to grow a deeper understanding of IO psychology.
+His research interests include topics related to leadership, mentoring, group dynamics, relationships within teams, and how these influence organizational effectiveness.
+Iwan aims to pursue a career in the applied setting as an external consultant.
+Outside of IO psychology, Iwan is part of SLU’s men’s soccer program and enjoys spending time with his fiancée, friends and church community.